nestordemeure/question_extractor/README.md

 If a text is too long to be sent to the model, it is split along its highest markdown heading level (the process can be repeated recursively if needed until we get down to single paragraphs).

+Performance-wise, this script can process [the full NERSC documentation](https://gitlab.com/NERSC/nersc.gitlab.io/-/tree/main/docs) in ???s.
+Turning 318 markdown files into ??? questions for $???.

 ## Potential improvements

 - use the OpenAI client directly, instead of Langchain, to reduce dependencies